gatsbyjs/gatsby/packages/gatsby-cli/README.md

 Follow the [Local HTTPS guide](https://www.gatsbyjs.org/docs/local-https/) to find out how you can set up an HTTPS development server using Gatsby.

-`--internal-status-port` or `env.INTERNAL_STATUS_PORT` allows for setting the websocket port used for monitoring when the browser should prompt the user to restart the develop process.
-This port is randomized by default and in most cases should never be required to configure.
-It is exposed for environments where port access needs to be explicit, such as with Docker.
-As the port is meant for internal usage only, any attempt to interface with features it exposes via third-party software is not supported.

 ### `build`

 At the root of a Gatsby app run `gatsby build` to do a production build of a site.